whitneyburton/portfolios/students/1602/christopher-soden/20160311-christopher-soden-m1.markdown

 I created a master class that executed the application, and helper classes with special functionality split out.
 This project really challenged me to grow in handling string processing and File IO.
-I came to better understand the .gsub method and the fact that we are passing objects rather than values.
+I came to better understand the .gsub method and the implications of passing objects rather than values.
 I had to do some research to find the correct syntax for using regex's; but the biggest challenge was looking at the special cases around contractions and splitting the output into 80 character lines.
 I learned more about the match method - eventually